Getting started

 Optional dependencies

-Beanie supports some optional dependencies from Motor (pip or poetry can be used).
+Beanie supports some optional dependencies from PyMongo (pip or poetry can be used).

 GSSAPI authentication requires gssapi extra dependency: